 - 1. Each academic year the Office of the Vice President for Academic Affairs will establish a calendar, with appropriate deadlines, for the operation of the promotion process.
 To the extent that it is feasible, the Promotion Process for Librarians will parallel this calendar. - 2.
 Librarians may apply for promotion at times and under circumstances consistent with the calendar and with the criteria for promotion as stated above.
-It is the responsibility of the individual librarian to assemble all of the materials necessary for consideration under these criteria. - 3.
+It is the responsibility of the individual librarian to assemble all of the materials necessary for consideration under these criteria.
+Guidance for assembling materials may be found in "Appendix A. Portfolio Preparation." - 3.
 The application for promotion is delivered to the Director of Library.
 From that point forward the Director of Library, Librarian Promotion Committee, Vice President for Academic Affairs, and President will be responsible for timely forwarding to the next level of review and consideration. - 4.
 The Director of Library, Librarian Promotion Committee, Vice President for Academic Affairs, and President will review all applications for promotion and in that order.
 Each will make a formal written recommendation to grant promotion or not to grant promotion. - 5.
 Even though an application may receive an unfavorable recommendation at one level of review, the application must be allowed to proceed to the next level, if that is the desire of the individual librarian. - 6.
 The President of the University will forward his/her recommendation for promotion to the Board of Trustees of the University.